How to Test a Zener Diode

 Anode-Cathode Diode Resistance Test

-We first take the ohmmeter and place the positive probe on the anode of the diode (the black part of the diode_
+We first take the ohmmeter and place the positive probe on the anode of the diode (the lead attached to the brown part of the zener diode)

-a moderately low resistance, maybe a few hundred thousands of ohms.
+a moderately low resistance, maybe a few hundreds of thousands of ohms.
 For example, you may read

 Cathode-Anode Diode Resistance Test

 Now take the ohmmeter and switch the probes around so that the positive probe of the multimeter is now on the

 cathode of the diode and the negative probe is on the anode of the diode.
 In this setup now, the diode should read a much higher resistance,

 1MΩ.
 A typical reading may, for example, be 2.3MΩ.